 Visitors to Nassau are served by Lynden Pindling International Airport which gets frequent flight connections from US airlines.
 The city’s old town is an interesting place to be as you enjoy the bright Caribbean buildings and some abandoned structures.
 The Parliament Building has a huge statue of Queen Victoria at its front and you can talk a walk to it.

-.
+The Ardastra Zoo, Gardens, and conservation center is the only Zoo in the whole of Bahamas.
 You will be excited to see marching flamingo shows as you also enjoy the parakeets landing on you.
-The Bahamas National Art Gallery is a place where the Bahamas art and culture is showcased right from pre-colonial period to present era.
+The Bahamas National Art Gallery is a place where the Bahamas art and culture are showcased right from the pre-colonial period to the present era.

 Tourists are advised to ride only in taxis that are licensed and with yellow plates and avoid personal favor rides from the locals.
-Locals have also been known to solicit visitors with hair braiding services, taxi rides and marijuana.
-With crime rate in Nassau being on an increase lately, tourists are advised to be very careful.
+Locals have also been known to solicit visitors with hair braiding services, taxi rides, Sacred Kratom, and marijuana.
+With the crime rate in Nassau being on an increase lately, tourists are advised to be very careful.